Michael McArthur: Career

 In January 2017, McArthur released his single, "Fantasy Woman," which was also recorded and produced by Greg Wells.

 In August 2017, McArthur independently released For Elaine, a 10-track acoustic compilation album.
 McArthur recorded, produced, engineered, and mixed the album at his home studio in Lakeland, Florida.

 In February 2018, McArthur formed his own record label, Dark River Records.

 On January 25, 2019, McArthur released his debut full-length album and first release on Dark River Records, Ever Green, Ever Rain.
 The album was produced by multiple-Grammy winning producer, Ryan Freeland and recorded in four days at United Recording Studios on Sunset Boulevard in Hollywood, California.
 The band consisted of McArthur, Steven Nistor, Paul Bryan, Lee Pardini (of the band Dawes), Jebin Bruni, Josh Davis, and Dan Kalisher.
 The album was mastered by Kim Rosen.
 'Ever Green, Ever Rain' has received numerous positive reviews including that from Billboard, Cowboys & Indians, popmatters, Atwood Magazine, Americana UK, Glide Magazine, and The Bluegrass Situation.

 In the summer of 2020, McArthur released two EPs on Dark River Records.
 Oh, Sedona was released on July 3 and How to Fall in Love was released on August 14.
 Both were recorded in isolation from April 14–16 and feature one-take solo acoustic performances.
 McArthur produced, engineered, recorded, performed, and mixed all songs on the two EPs.
 Oh, Sedona includes a cover of Prince's Purple Rain.

+Musical style

+His musical style encompasses rock, soul, americana and folk.